KennyHazlett/April_2022/readme.md

 * Designed color scheme using the background image and using an eye dropper to apply the colors elsewhere within the platform.
 * Assorted record of dreams by latest entry, date, and time of all users.
 * Implemented ability to view, edit, and delete all users dreams/comments.
-* Constructed the comments section to have users comment on individual dreams
+* Constructed the comments section to have users comment on individual dreams.
-*

 ## Demo
 ![demo gif](/Gif/Demo.gif)